friethjof/anyon_Hubbard_model/README.md

 - path_data = Path('../data_ahm')
 - path_fig = Path(f'../figures_ahm')

-to change the destination of data and figures that are stored and created while running the program.
+to change the destination of data and figures that are stored while running the program.